Configuration

 Built-in entities

-CMS automatically registers two built-in entities that you don’t need to define:
+CMS automatically registers four built-in entities that you don't need to define:

 // Auto-registered with these fields: